matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 Why is this so?

 Well, we're only keeping track of the _current_ balance of each account.
 Because we erase the old balance and replace it with a new one, we don't know exactly what happened to that balance over time.
-We lose the changes that happened between snapshots are lost.
+We lose the changes that happened between snapshots.

 Could we do better?